MassBailFund/MassBailFund/README.md

 Once you have cloned down the repo and gotten everything working locally, the flow would be to create a new feature branch for your issue, write tests covering any new code, and make a pull request.
 We'll try to review them in a timely fashion, but feel free to tag the current maintainer (RSid) if you've waited more than 2 weeks for a response.

+We could specifically use:
+* regular contributors (infrequent but steady is fine! all levels of experience welcome)
+* code reviewers
+* UX designers
+* domain experts (run a bail fund? work as a public defender? a formerly incarcerated person?
+Let us know what more bail funds & bail fund tech can do!)

 ## Setup
 1. Clone down repo
 1. Download and install mysql